 \section{Related Works}

 {\bfseries \parindent{0em} Deepfake datasets.} Comprehensive and extensive benchmarks for deepfake detection are limited in the community.
 Wang et al. \cite{FakeSpotter} created a dataset with entire fake face images generated by the pre-trained ProGAN \cite{celebahq} and StyleGAN2 \cite{StyleGAN2}.
-To further increase the diversity of the benchmark, DFFD \cite{DFFD} created the deepfake dataset with facial attribute edited images using Face APP, and entire fake face images produced by StarGAN.
-Video-based face forgery models became available with the release of FaceForensics \cite{FaceForensics}, which contains Face2Face \cite{thies2016face2face} manipulated frames from over 1,000 videos.
-An enhanced version, FaceForensics++ (FF++) \cite{FaceForensics++}, expands the collection to include Deepfake \cite{obama2018video} and FaceSwap \cite{obama2018videoFS} manipulations.
+To further increase the diversity of the benchmark, DFFD \cite{DFFD} created the deepfake dataset with facial attribute edited images using face APP, and entire fake face images produced by StarGAN.
+Video-based face forgery models became available with the release of FaceForensics \cite{FF}, which contains face2face \cite{thies2016face2face} manipulated frames from over 1,000 videos.
+An enhanced version, FaceForensics++ (FF++) \cite{FF++}, expands the collection to include deepfake \cite{obama2018video} and faceswap \cite{obama2018videoFS} manipulations.
+Kwon et al. \cite{kodf} created the Korean deepfake (KoDF) dataset by inviting 353 Korean subjects to partake in the crowdsourcing task to participate in face swap.
+Jiang et al. \cite{DF1.0} built a large-scale dataset for real-world face forgery detection by employing 100 paid actors to record the source videos.
+By contrast, we utilized the publicly available face datasets CelebAHQ \cite{celebahq} and Flickr-Faces-HQ (FFHQ) \cite{Stylegan} as pristine data, and open-source forgery methods to generate face forgery images, substantially reducing the cost of data collection.
 However, the above datasets are limited to GAN-based methods such as StyleGAN.
 For each manipulation type, they hardly take the fine-grained partitioning such as diffusion-based or GAN-based, into account.
-To address this limitation, we construct the first large-scale, hierarchical, and fine-grained deepfake dataset with diverse and most recent forgery methods, including entire fake face images using DDPM \cite{Ho2020DenoisingDP}, LatentDiffusion \cite{lad}, Collaborative Diffusion \cite{coll}, StyleGAN2 \cite{StyleGAN2}, and StyleGAN3 \cite{StyleGAN3}, face attribute manipulated images using LatentTransformer \cite{Latent}, MaskFaceGAN\cite{pernuvs2023maskfacegan}, Diffae\cite{diffusion} and IAFaceS \cite{IA-FaceS}, and face-swapped images generated by FaceSwapper \cite{FaceSwapper}, DiffFace\cite{diff} and FSLSD \cite{FSLSD}.
+To address this limitation, we construct the first large-scale, hierarchical, and fine-grained deepfake dataset with diverse and most recent forgery methods, including entire fake face images using DDPM \cite{Ho2020DenoisingDP}, LatDiff \cite{lad}, CollDiff \cite{coll}, StyleGAN2 \cite{StyleGAN2}, and StyleGAN3 \cite{StyleGAN3}, face attribute manipulated images using LatTrans \cite{Latent}, MFGAN\cite{pernuvs2023maskfacegan}, Diffae\cite{diffusion} and IAFaceS \cite{IA-FaceS}, and face-swapped images generated by FaceSwapper \cite{FaceSwapper}, DiffFace\cite{diff} and FSLSD \cite{FSLSD}.